DavidSchinazi/masque-drafts/draft-schinazi-masque-proxy.md

 # Introduction

-When the CONNECT method was introduced {{?CONNECT=RFC2817}}, HTTP gained the ability to create tunnels that allow proxying any TCP-based protocol over HTTP.
+In the early days of HTTP, requests and responses weren't encrypted.
+In order to add features such as caching, HTTP proxies were developed to parse HTTP requests from clients and forward them on to other HTTP servers.
+As SSL/TLS became more common, the CONNECT method was introduced {{?CONNECT=RFC2817}} to allow proxying SSL/TLS over HTTP.
+That gave HTTP the ability to create tunnels that allow proxying any TCP-based protocol.
+While non-TCP-based protocols were always prevalent on the Internet, the large-scale deployment of QUIC
-While non-TCP-based protocols were always prevalent on the Internet, the large-scale deployment of QUIC {{?QUIC=RFC9000}} meant that TCP no longer represented the majority of Internet traffic.
+{{?QUIC=RFC9000}} meant that TCP no longer represented the majority of Internet traffic.
 Simultaneously, the creation of HTTP/3 {{H3}} allowed running HTTP over a non-TCP-based protocol.
-In particular, QUIC allows disabling loss recovery {{?DGRAM=RFC9221}} and that can then be used in HTTP {{?HTTP-DGRAM=RFC9297}}.
+In particular, QUIC allows disabling loss recovery {{?DGRAM=RFC9221}} and that can then be used in HTTP
+{{?HTTP-DGRAM=RFC9297}}.
 This confluence of events created both the possibility and the necessity for new proxying technologies in HTTP.

 This led to the creation of MASQUE (Multiplexed Application Substrate over QUIC Encryption).
 MASQUE allows proxying both UDP ({{?CONNECT-UDP=RFC9298}})